Surikta/Markowitz/README.md

 NVDA
 ```

-After the statistic are done we can analize the best portfolio if the we have a risk free rate (treasuries) in 1%
+After the statistic are done we can analize the best portfolio in the case of a risk free rate (treasuries) in 1%

 ```python
 portfolio.plot_efficient(1)